 Are you really going to sign up 12 franchisees in your 1st year?

-As experienced franchise consultants we often hear and see these types of projections for Year 1.
-Yes, perhaps with a dedicated, expert franchise sales team you might, but have your got the resources to set this up and fund it?
+As experienced franchise consultants, we often hear and see these types of projections for Year 1.
+Yes, perhaps with a dedicated, expert franchise sales team you might, but have you got the resources to set this up and fund it?

 Realistically you’re going more Mo Farah, than Usain Bolt.
 You’ve chosen the franchise model route to future proof your business and so remember it’s a marathon, not a sprint.

 Your first few franchisees are SO important to you.
 Take your time in taking on the right candidates and then focus on making them successful.
 The rest will follow.

 Also, once you have a growing network, each franchisee will require different inputs/management, and return different outputs/money.
 Don’t expect all your franchisees to perform equally and one size doesn’t fit all!